MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-move.md

 # Move an Environment to another Microsoft Entra ID organization

-In some cases, the Microsoft Entra ID (Microsoft Entra ID) organization (also known as the Microsoft Entra ID tenant) of a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] customer changes after they acquire a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment.
+In some cases, the Microsoft Entra ID organization (also known as the Microsoft Entra tenant) of a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] customer changes after they acquire a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment.
 This situation can occur for various reasons, such as the following:

 - Business entities merge.
 - An acquisition takes place.
-- The customer decides to use one Microsoft Entra ID tenant in a specific region and stop using Microsoft Entra ID tenants they created in other regions.
+- The customer decides to use one Microsoft Entra tenant in a specific region and stop using Microsoft Entra tenants they created in other regions.
-- The environment was mistakenly created by the reselling partner for the wrong Microsoft Entra ID tenant.
+- The environment was mistakenly created by the reselling partner for the wrong Microsoft Entra tenant.

-In all such cases, the customers want to preserve the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environments they created for the original Microsoft Entra ID tenants, and link them to the new ones instead.
-Microsoft Support can move an environment from one Microsoft Entra ID tenant to another, based on a support request.
+In all such cases, the customers want to preserve the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environments they created for the original Microsoft Entra tenants, and link them to the new ones instead.
+Microsoft Support can move an environment from one Microsoft Entra tenant to another, based on a support request.

 ## Request to move an environment

 As a partner, you can submit a support request to Microsoft Support by following the guidance at [Escalating support issues to Microsoft](manage-technical-support.md#escalating-support-issues-to-microsoft).
 When submitting these support requests, you must provide the following information:

-- Proof of your delegated admin rights in both Microsoft Entra ID tenants
+- Proof of your delegated admin rights in both Microsoft Entra tenants
 - Confirmation from the customer that the environment move is authorized by them

 You can request to move one or more environments.
-For Microsoft to do the move, you'll need to provide information about the source and destination Microsoft Entra ID tenants, such as:
+For Microsoft to do the move, you'll need to provide information about the source and destination Microsoft Entra tenants, such as:

 - Environments name, type and country
 - Source tenant ID and domain